For your first appointment you will need:

 3. How much does a session cost?

-The first treatment will cost $125.
-That includes the evaluation, typically a manual treatment to help decrease the pain and a few exercises or techniques to use at home to get you on the road to decreased pain.
-Each session following is $105.
-Each session will be around 55 minutes long.
+The first treatment will cost $135.
+That includes the evaluation, typically manual treatment to help decrease the pain and a few exercises or techniques to use at home to get you on the road to decreased pain.
+Each session following is $111.
+Each session will be 55 minutes long.
+Zoom sessions are also available when needed for $93.

 4. What forms of payment can I use?